 10. Traveling to Korea

-South Korea has a rich history, lively neighborhoods, beautiful locations, and many traditions and customs that one can explore.
-Not just that, South Korea is one of the ‘friendliest and ‘most welcoming’ countries.
+South Korea has a rich history, lively neighborhoods, beautiful locations, and many traditions and customs to explore.
+It is also one of the friendliest and most welcoming countries.

 Like Japanese society, South Korea is also one of the most respectful cultures globally.
-The beauty of Korea and its richness are something you want to experience in this lifetime.
+You should experience its beauty and richness in this lifetime.

-The Korean language can make your travels throughout Korea easy.
-That’s why you must learn Korean if you plan to travel to South Korea.
+The Korean language makes traveling throughout Korea easy.
+Therefore, you must learn Korean to travel to South Korea.

 11. It can boost your IQ and improve memory